Subjunctive mood: Arabic

 In Classical Arabic, the verb in its imperfect aspect (al-muḍāri‘) has a subjunctive form called the manṣūb form (منصوب).
-It is distinct from the imperfect indicative in most of its forms: where the indicative has "-u", the subjunctive has "-a"; and where the indicative has "-na" or "-ni", the subjunctive has nothing at all.
-(The "-na" ending in the second and third-person plural feminine is different: it marks the gender and number, not the mood, and therefore it is there in both the indicative and subjunctive.)
+It is distinct from the imperfect indicative in most of its forms: where the indicative has -u, the subjunctive has -a; and where the indicative has -na or -ni, the subjunctive has nothing at all.
+(The -na ending in the second and third-person plural feminine is different: it marks the gender and number, not the mood, and therefore it is present in both the indicative and subjunctive.)